 - Domain Name System (DNS) poisoning: DNS is the technical standard used to translate websites from numbers, called IP addresses, into words.
 With DNS poisoning, also called DNS spoofing, cybercriminals make a fake website with a different IP address than the real one.

-- Address resolution protocol (ARP) sniffing: ARP is the technical standard that maps a device to a location on the network.
+- Address Resolution Protocol (ARP) sniffing: ARP is the technical standard that maps a device to a location on the network.
 With ARP sniffing, also called ARP spoofing or ARP poison routing, cybercriminals fake both the device and network location information to redirect the traffic and data.

 3 types of sniffing attacks